 “From the domes that contain five caterpillars male wasps emerge; from where there are ten caterpillars, the larger female wasps.
 This raises an interesting question: Does the amount of food determine the sex?
 The mother wasp, who appears throughout her lifetime as a highly nervous and brilliantly alive creature, has built just the right sort of houses for the offspring she will never see; and has provided just the right amount of food.
 She is singularly well-adapted for her life; she stings the caterpillars just enough to keep them quiet, but not enough to kill them; she packs each dome with the right amount of food for male or female grub.
 The suspended cradle protects the tender infant from the rough reactions of the caterpillars while being eaten.
 Everything is in order, and as the emerging wasp dries her wings in the summer sunshine, she must surely feel that God is in his heaven, and all is well with the world.
 The caterpillars might harbour different sentiments …” (Watson 1964, pp. 85-86).

-The seemingly irreducible difference between living beings and inanimate phenomena is not something many scientific students of life are fond of.
+The seemingly unbridgeable difference between living beings and inanimate phenomena is not something many scientific students of life are fond of.
 That is why they have invested heavily in an abstract evolutionary drama of nearly miraculous character in order to explain the difference away.
 As Lila Gatlin, a prominent biochemist, mathematician, and shaper of evolutionary theory in the twentieth century, once acknowledged, “The words ‘natural selection’ play a role in the vocabulary of the evolutionary biologist similar to the word ‘god’ in ordinary language” (quoted in Oyama 2000, p.
 31).
-In effect (as we will see in later chapters), the organism’s living wisdom was transferred to an omnipotent “force” of evolution, where it could be kept safely out of sight, obscured behind an elaborate technical and mechanistic terminology.
+In effect (as we will see in later chapters), the organism’s living wisdom has been transferred to an omnipotent “force” of evolution, where it can be kept safely out of sight, obscured behind an elaborate technical and mechanistic terminology.

 Meanwhile, all may agree that our wonder at the potter wasp’s behavior is perfectly natural.
 And we can rightly be confident of the further marvels we would encounter if we looked into the wasp’s mating and reproductive processes, or inquired how it perceives a world and effectively navigates the features of that world.
 Or how it searches out prey for its young.
 Or how its body gains and sustains its staggeringly intricate and complex physical form, all the way down to the pattern of its molecular interactions.